 This gives you some relief before you mail out the form.
-I would suggest you do it right away, but at least you know you’ll be opted out even if it takes you a little while to mail that form back in.
+I suggest you do it right away.
+At least you know you’ll be opted out even if it takes you a little while to mail that form back in.

 My Experience Opting Out of Credit Offers

-I went through this process about three months ago, and I can say that I have seen a drastic decrease in the amount of credit card offers that I’ve received in the mail.
+I went through this process about three months ago.
+I have seen a drastic decrease in the amount of credit card offers that I’ve receive in the mail.
 It is mentioned on optoutprescreen.com that it may take some time before you see a drastic decrease in the amount of mail that you receive.
 I can attest to this because it did take several weeks before I saw a dramatic decrease in the amount of credit card offers that I received in the mail.

 The reason for this is your name may have already been recently provided to companies interested in sending you these offers in the mail prior to your opt out request being processed.
 This isn’t a guarantee that all credit card offers will stop showing up.
 Not all companies use the credit reporting agencies to determine if they would like to send you a promotional offer in the mail.

 Do I Have to Provide My Social Security Number to Opt Out?

 No, you do not have to provide them with your Social Security number in order to opt out.
 However, on optoutprescreen.com they do mention that your social does help them ensure that they’re able to process your request correctly.
 So it’s up to you how much information you would like to provide .